 - a The impact of disturbance on wetlands has the potential to reduce the values and long-term viability of wetlands.
-Types of disturbances on wetlands include: direct (i.e. clearing, infilling, etc) or indirect: (i.e. inappropriate location of development in the vicinity of wetlands).
+Types of disturbances on wetlands include: direct (i.e. clearing, infilling, etc.) or indirect: (i.e. inappropriate location of development in the vicinity of wetlands).
 In the latter, careful placement of development using landscape screening measures, sympathetic building placement, natural colour schemes and non-reflective materials can be implemented to reduce the impacts on wetlands. - b Maintain floodways and high hazard flood liable lands, and functions of low lying lands for nutrient cycling and sediment filtering by restricting development.

-3.0 WETLAND MANAGEMENT AREAS
+5.46.3 WETLAND MANAGEMENT AREAS

-Some wetland areas are subject to protection by State Environmental Planning Policy No 14 - Coastal Wetlands (SEPP 14).
-Developments in or near wetlands protected by this Policy may be defined as "Designated Development" by SEPP 14, or by the Environmental Planning and Assessment Regulation 2000.
-Many other significant wetland areas in Wyong Shire are also protected by the E2 - Environmental Protection Zone under the WLEP 2013.
+Some wetland areas are subject to protection by State Environmental Planning Policy (Resilience and Hazards) 2021 Chapter 2 (which replaced SEPP 14 - Coastal Wetlands).
+Developments in or near wetlands protected by this Policy may be defined as "Designated Development", or by the Environmental Planning and Assessment Regulation 2021.
+Many other significant wetland areas are also protected by the C2 - Environmental Protection Zone under the Central Coast LEP 2022.
 In this Chapter, these lands are identified as Wetland Management Areas.